danmaloney745/express-generator/README.md

 ## Run Application

-Using the -n flag, name your project and the program will subsiquently genrate the project template layout.
+Using the -n flag, name your project and the program will subsiquently generate the project template layout.

 ```bash
 $ exp-gen -n <name>